wadester/asciidoc_notes/README.md

 Notes and Examples on AsciiDoc
 ==============================
 Wade Hampton <wadehamptoniv@gmail.com>
-0.3, 3/14/2016: Update for other AsciiDoc features
+0.4, 4/6/2016: Update, cleanup

 Summary:
 --------

-This repository contains notes and examples of AsciiDoc documents that can be used for source code documentation.
-This repo also contains some document templates.
+This repository contains notes and examples of AsciiDoc documents that can be used for source code documentation, short engineering notes, and similar project documentation.
+AsciiDoc also allows these to be used for end-user documentation including manual pages, articles, PDF documents, and EPUB books.

+This repository also contains some document templates and sample documents.
 The Makefile may be used to build/test making EPUB, PDF, PS, and man pages.

-This contains test and example documents/scripts.
+Once the AsciiDoc tools have been installed (see AsciiDoc links), just type "make" and the examples will be created.

 History:
 --------